Position

 2. Santa Rosa, CA

-Santa Rosa offers a balanced lifestyle with prominent healthcare facilities like Sutter Santa Rosa Regional Hospital.
-Nurses here enjoy a welcoming community with plenty of outdoor activities.
-It's a great place to grow your nursing career.
+Santa Rosa provides a quieter lifestyle with excellent healthcare facilities such as Sutter Santa Rosa Regional Hospital.
+Nurses here enjoy a supportive work environment and beautiful surroundings.

 Find Registered Nurse jobs in Santa Rosa, CA